Schedule Your Childbirth and Breastfeeding Classes

-In this class, you’ll learn all about the birth process and medical procedures through instructive video clips, animations, and interactive games.
-You’ll also get a sense of what labor’s really like as you watch several complete birth stories, and you’ll even have an opportunity to create your own birth plan!
+In this class (same as my in-person Understanding Birth class), youll learn all about the birth process and medical procedures through instructive video clips, animations, and interactive games.
+Youll also get a sense of what labors really like as you watch several complete birth stories, and youll even have an opportunity to create your own birth plan!

 Mother and New Baby Care

 When it’s time to bring home baby, new parents have lots of questions.
 Mother and New Baby Care See What You Read® Parent Guide reassures parents by explaining, and showing, what to expect in those first few weeks.